-Certified Workshop Leaders in Strategic Doing have gone above and beyond our 2.5 day Practitioner training.
+Certified Workshop Leaders in Strategic Doing have gone above and beyond our 2.5 day (or online equivalent) Practitioner training, “Leading Complex Collaborations” .
 After taking that course, they’ve put their new skills into practice by developing and delivering a Strategic Doing “workshop.”
 Strategic Doing workshops are sessions in which groups work on an identified challenge, develop a strategic outcome with measurable characteristics, pick a starting (or “Pathfinder”) project, and create an action plan that includes responsibilities for each member of the group – all within a 2-3 hour block of time.
 When the session is over, the leader’s work is not – they follow up by creating a Strategic Action Plan and leading the group in a “30/30” meeting – a re-gathering 30 days later for the group to assess progress over the last 30 days, adjust as needed, and create a new action plan for the next 30 days.

 To be certified, a Strategic Doing practitioner:

-- creates and carries out a plan for a workshop
+- develops and carries out a plan for a workshop

 - creates and delivers a 10-15 minute overview presentation